layzimayner/book-store/README.md

 ## Key Features
 1. User Registration and Authentication:
-    Users can register, log in, and receive roles.
+    Users can register and  log in.
-2. Book Catalog:
+2. Book Management:
-    Retrieve a list of books with filtering and pagination.
+    Create, update, delete and find books from DB
 3. Cart Management:
     Add, remove, and view items in the shopping cart.
 4. Order Management:
     Place orders and view order history.
+5. Categories Management:
+    Create, update, delete, find and sort books by it categories

 ---